YetOpen/certbot-zimbra/README.md

 Can be used in case you don't have zimbra-proxy enabled but have a different webserver as a reverse proxy in front of Zimbra.

-You'll have to configure the webserver for letsencrypt (to serve /.well-known from a webroot somewhere in the filesystem), some examples for this can be found [here.](https://www.hiawatha-webserver.org/forum/topic/2275)
+You'll have to configure the webserver to serve `/.well-known/acme-challenge` from a webroot somewhere in the filesystem, some examples for this can be found [here.](https://www.hiawatha-webserver.org/forum/topic/2275)

 Renewal can be done as per instructions below, but `--pre-hook` can be omitted.

-## First run
+## First run (obtaining a new certificate)

-If you don't yet have a letsencrypt certificate, you'll need to obtain one first.
+If you don't yet have a ACME certificate, you'll need to obtain one first.
 The script can do everything for you, including deploying the certificate and restarting Zimbra.

 Run
-`./certbot_zimbra.sh -n -c`
+`./certbot_zimbra.sh --new --prompt-confirm`

 This will do all pre-run checks, patch Zimbra's nginx, run Certbot to obtain the certificate, test it, deploy it and restart Zimbra.
-Passing `-c|--prompt-confirm` means the script will prompt you for confirmation before restarting Zimbra's nginx, running Certbot/letsencrypt, deploying the certificate and restarting Zimbra.
+Passing `-c|--prompt-confirm` means the script will prompt you for confirmation before actions (restarting Zimbra's nginx, running Certbot, deploying the certificate, restarting Zimbra,...).

 Certbot will also ask you some information about the certificate interactively, including an e-mail to use for expiry notifications.
 Please use a valid e-mail for this as should the automatic renewal fail for any reason, this is the way you'll get notified.